 Minimizes Urinary Tract Infections

-This is the percentage of residents that suffered from a urinary tract infection.
-UTI's are considered by many experts to be a barometer of nursing care at a nursing home.
-UTI's are often caused by poor nursing care.
-Nevertheless, this datapoint may be skewed for some facilities due to different reporting standards for these infections.
+This tells you the percent of patients that suffered from a urinary tract infection.
+UTI's are considered by many in the nursing home industry to be a measure of the quality of nursing care at a nursing home.
+UTI's are often the result of a facility with worst hygiene practices.
+However, this metric can also be misleading for certain nursing homes due to inconsistent reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication